Trading Definitions: Bid, Ask, and Last Price

 The Bid/Ask Spread

-The spread can act like a transaction cost.
-For example, even in an active stock, always buying on the offer means paying a slightly higher price than what could be attained if the trader placed a bid at the current bid.
+The spread can act as a transaction cost.
+Even in an active stock, always buying on the offer means paying a slightly higher price than what could be attained if the trader placed a bid at the current bid.

-Same with selling.
+It's the same with selling.
 Always selling at the bid means a slightly lower sale price than selling at the offer.
-The bid and ask are always fluctuating, though, so sometimes it is worth it to get in or out quickly.
-Other times, especially when prices are moving slowly, it pays to try to buy at the bid (or below) or sell at the offer (or higher).
+The bid and ask are always fluctuating, so it's sometimes worth it to get in or out quickly.
+At other times, especially when prices are moving slowly, it pays to try to buy at the bid or below or sell at the offer or higher.

-The last price represents the price at which the last trade occurred.
-The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-However, it is possible to base a chart on the bid or ask price as well.
-You can change your charting settings accordingly.
+The last price is the price on which most charts are based.
+The chart updates with each change of the last price.
+It's possible to base a chart on the bid or ask price as well, however.
+You can just change your charting settings accordingly.